 I tell stories on air with grace and poise — but I’m always itching to get out onto the street with a camera and show people their stories through my lens.

-Working with Chicoco is a family thing: half my family is in and Chicoco is a big family.
+Working with Chicoco is a family thing: half my family is involved and Chicoco is a big family.
 I got my admin training here and I’m always keen to help out in our office, making our project run as smoothly as possible.